 To create an element that displays percentages of respondents' patients being treated with a Gamma Agonist we need to calculate a ratio (Q1 / S8).

 Calculate ratios of elements

-First, we've cloned Q1 to create a new element and named it Q1vS8 (see "Copy or clone" tutorial.)
+First, we've cloned Q1 to create a new element and named it Q1vS8 (see Move, mirror, clone tutorial.)
 You don't have to clone the element, but you may want to see both the original counts and the ratio.

 For the new element, press the circle edit icon and choose "More properties..." from the context menu.
-Then, under "Denominator" enter "S8" and press Ok.
+Then, next to "denominator" enter "S8" and press Ok.

 Voilá!
 We now have a new element that is defined as Q1 / S8.

-When you use the "Denominator" property, the mean is intelligently weighted to show the ratio average, (i.e., the sum of numerators over sum of denominators, excluding rows with missing values for either).
+By default, when you use the "denominator" property, the mean is intelligently weighted to show the ratio average, (i.e., the sum of numerators over sum of denominators, excluding rows with missing values for either).
 You can verify this yourself, as 12.1 / 36.9 x 100 = 32.8.